-8. Speaker selector (SPEECH) (on audio models only)
+8. Speaker selector (3-pin SPEECH)

-This jumper allows you to select the speaker you wish to use for the ASUS POST Reporter function.
+This jumper allows you to select the speaker you wish to use for the ASUS POST Reporter[TM] function.
 Set to pins 1-2 to use the internal speaker (usually included in the chassis).
 Set to pins 2-3 if you connected an external speaker to the Line Out jack (lime color) on the rear panel.